-Enter the probabilities and the possible outcomes of those probabilities of two different events to calculate the expected utility.
+Enter the probabilities (that sum to 100%) and the monetary values for two possible outcomes to calculate the expected utility.

 Expected Utility Formula